-11.3.9 Leicestershire County Council's Leicestershire Highway Design Guide covers advice on highway design, including car parking, transport assessments and transport plans.
-These documents are the starting point for detailed agreement on development proposals and include car parking standards to be applied in new developments, and will inform criteria 2 a., b. and c. of the policy.
+11.3.9 The Highways, Transportation and Development documentation (6Cs Design Guide) published by Leicestershire County Council covers advice on highway design, including car parking, transport assessments and transport plans.
+These documents are the starting point for detailed agreement on development proposals and include car parking standards to be applied in new developments, and will inform criteria 2 a), b) and c) of the policy.

 11.3.10 Over-provision of traffic signs and signals, including lights, in towns and villages can have a detrimental effect on their character and appearance.
-Future developments should aim to minimise road signage and lighting where possible subject to compliance with the Leicestershire County Council Highway Design Guide, 2018 and updates.
+Future developments should aim to minimise road signage and lighting where possible subject to compliance with the Leicestershire County Council 6Cs Design Guide, 2013 and updates.

-Table 2.41 Supporting information.
-1 Stroy IN2 What evidence has informed this policy?
-Leicestershire County Council Local Transport Plan 3; Leicestershire County Council Local Transport Plan 3 Implementation Plan 2015/2016; Leicestershire County Council Highway Design Guide, 2018; Market Harborough Transport Strategy 2017-2031; The Midlands Connect Emerging Strategy, November 2016; The Midlands Connect Strategy, March 2017; A5 Sustainable Transport Strategy 2011-2026; and Leicester and Leicestershire Draft Rail Strategy, 2016.
+Does it meet national planning policy and guidance?
+Yes - NPPF paragraphs 29-41, and 93.
+What evidence has informed this policy?
+Leicestershire County Council Local Transport Plan 3; Leicestershire County Council Local Transport Plan 3 Implementation Plan 2015/2016; Leicestershire County Council 6Cs Design Guide, 2013; Market Harborough Transport Strategy 2017-2031; The Midlands Connect Emerging Strategy, November 2016; The Midlands Connect Strategy, March 2017; A5 Sustainable Transport Strategy 2011-2026; and

+Leicester and Leicestershire Draft Rail Strategy, 2016.
 Which Local Plan objectives will it meet?
-1 - Housing 2 - Employment 3 - Location of development 4 - Infrastructure 6 - Natural environment 10 - Transport 12 - Environmental impact How will it be implemented?
+Housing Employment Location of development Infrastructure Natural environment Transport Environmental impact How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
-Any planning permission granted contrary to the criteria in this policy will be identified in the Authority Monitoring Report and the reasons for it being granted explained.
+Any planning permission granted contrary to the criteria in this policy will be identified in the Authority's Monitoring Report and the reasons for it being granted explained.